 Services & Technology

-The 24-hour emergency department at Silverton Hospital is fully equipped and staffed by doctors, nurses, and care providers who are specially trained for crisis situations.
+The 24-hour emergency department at Legacy Silverton Medical Center is fully equipped and staffed by doctors, nurses, and care providers who are specially trained for crisis situations.
 These providers have the full support of and access to:

 - Laboratory — The on-site lab helps your care provider diagnosis symptoms quickly and accurately.